Hearthstone Battlegrounds gets new heroes: a good one, and a less good one

 I've had a chance to try Millhouse Manastorm for myself, and his ability is a tricky one to make work: Manastorm [Passive] Minions cost 2 Gold.
 Refresh costs 2 Gold.
 Start with 2 Gold.

-The 1 Gold reduction for minion buys is nice for cycling Battlecry minions, but the extra Gold to refresh and 2 starting Gold make tiering up and completing synergies a struggle.
+The 1 Gold reduction for minion buys is nice for cycling Battlecry minions, but the extra Gold to refresh makes tiering up and completing synergies a struggle.

 I ended in 4th place with Millhouse, but it was hard to call the Mech and Beast, and finally just Mech lineup part of a 'strategy' and not just a desperate struggle to keep up.
 But if you can adapt to what you get on each draw, you might make Millhouse work.
 See him in action in the video below: